 We receive royalty revenues from existing licensing arrangements with other companies primarily related to sales of four marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ® and CIMZIA ®.
 We also had previously received royalty revenues from licensing arrangements related to sales of Oncaspar and Adagen until our rights to receive royalties on sales of these products expired in 2014.
 In addition, our rights to receive royalties on sales of Macugen and CIMZIA expired in the U.S. and Great Britain in 2014.
 The primary source of our royalty revenues is sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 We currently have no clinical operations and limited corporate operations.
-Royalty revenues from sales of PegIntron accounted for approximately 72% and 67% of our total royalty revenues for the three months ended June 30, 2016 and 2015, respectively, and approximately 73% and 79% of our total royalty revenues for the six-month periods ended June 30, 2016 and 2015, respectively, and approximately 80% of our total royalty revenues in each of the years ended December 31, 2015 and 2014.
+Royalty revenues from sales of PegIntron accounted for approximately 61% and 83% of our total royalty revenues for the three months ended September 30, 2016 and 2015, respectively, and approximately 70% and 80% of our total royalty revenues for the nine-month periods ended September 30, 2016 and 2015, respectively, and approximately 80% and 79% of our total royalty revenues in each of the years ended December 31, 2015 and 2014.

 We were previously dedicated to the research and development of innovative therapeutics for patients with high unmet medical needs.
 In December 2012, we announced that our Board of Directors retained Lazard to act as financial advisor in a review of the possible sale or disposition of one or more corporate assets or a sale of our company and that our Board of Directors established a special committee to oversee our sale review process.
 In connection with our sale review process, we substantially suspended all clinical development activities with a goal of conserving capital and maximizing value returned to our stockholders.
 In April 2013, we announced that we had concluded a review of the sale or disposition of one or more corporate assets or a sale of our company.
 The review did not result in a definitive offer to acquire our company or all or substantially all of our assets.
 In the same announcement, we also announced that our Board of Directors intends to distribute excess cash, expected to arise from ongoing royalty revenues, in the form of periodic dividends to stockholders.
+We wound down our remaining research and development activities during 2013.
+We have no intention of resuming any clinical development activities or acquiring new sources of royalty revenues.